 Evaluate pregnancy status prior to use in females of reproductive potential.
 A negative pregnancy test should be obtained within 2 weeks prior to treatment; treatment should begin during a normal menstrual period.
-Discontinue use once pregnancy is recognized.
+Adequate contraception should be used in females of reproductive potential.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience dry skin or stinging.
 Have patient report immediately to prescriber sunburn, edema, peeling, redness, burning, itching, or skin irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.